pdxbtw/PE_code/README.md

-# PE Code in Python3
+# PE Programs in Python3
-I'm learning Python and wanted a place to stash my code
+I'm learning Python by working through the Project Euler problems and wanted a place to stash my code